-All other images: Isaiah Chua for Rice Media.
+All images by Isaiah Chua for RICE Media.

-When Andrea Razali returned from Miss International Queen in 2020—the trans equivalent to Miss Universe—she severely suffered from her mental health.
+When Andrea Razali returned from Miss International Queen in 2020—the trans equivalent to Miss Universe—her mental health took a turn for the worst.

-“The pressure for trans women is incredibly high,” the model and entrepreneur shared.
-“And I never aspired to be in a beauty pageant, but I joined because I wanted a bigger platform for my advocacy.”
+“The pressure for trans women is incredibly high,” the model and entrepreneur shares.
+“And I never aspired to be in a beauty pageant.
+But I joined because I wanted a bigger platform for my advocacy.”

 Over the past few years, Andrea has been one of the most vocal campaigners for trans rights in Singapore, and representing trans women from her country on an international stage felt like the natural next step for her.

-“At the end of the day, a beauty pageant is a business, so when you work so hard to get a crown, and you don’t win, you feel like another number,” she said.
+“At the end of the day, a beauty pageant is a business, so when you work so hard to get a crown and you don’t win, you feel like another number,” she says.

 “People will always have something to say—about our looks, our choice of dress, our intelligence.
 Imagine being judged like that every day.
 I never was in that position until I was crowned Miss International Queen Singapore.”